Environmental Leadership Cohort

 · Participate in training workshops aimed at enhancing various outdoor technical skills and environmental knowledge

-· Develop individual blog content for "Quarantined in Nature" series
+· Develop individual blog content for cohort series

 · Produce vlog and social media content on outings